Working Papers

 Abstract: In this paper, we investigate

-incentives, other than altruism, developed countries
+incentives, other than altruism, developed countries have in improving

-characteristics is required -- which makes the technology inappropriate for
+required -- which makes the technology inappropriate for local use -- there are

-local use -- there are parameter configurations for which the rich region has
+parameter configurations for which the rich region has an incentive to incur

-an incentive to incur this cost.
-It benefits from an improvement in its terms
+this cost.
+It benefits from an improvement in its terms of trade; by raising

-of trade; by raising the efficiency of the productive process of the developing
+the efficiency of the productive process of the developing region, it can also

-region, it can also redirect its own productive resources toward the luxury
+redirect its own productive resources toward the luxury good.
+Indeed, there are

-good.
-Indeed, there are cases where the rich region would prefer to improve the
+cases where the rich region would prefer to improve the poor region's

-assessment of its welfare effects.
+welfare effects.

 Keywords: Developing